lwasser/lwasser.github.io/_posts/2022-12-17-open-education-data-science-posting-online-isnt-enough.md

 students to use.
 This meant, less code.
 Less complexity to teach and learn.

 And they all centered around `xarray`, and `rioxarray`.

-The clip functionality in earthpy was moved to geopandas (yay! upstreaming open source!)

-* I moved all of the lessons to `xarray` and `rioxarray` for raster data.
-* And the beloved `geopandas` for vector data.

 This change in our textbooks: